Just like everything else, eating in Japan comes with its very own rules and customs.

 To reset the taste buds, eat a little bit of pickled ginger before trying out the next sushi!

-Slurping is ok, loud chewing is not when eating in Japan
+Slurping is ok, but loud chewing is not when eating in Japan

 Slurping your noodles is considered a sign that you’re enjoying your food very much.
 As an added bonus, it cools down the noodles!